nforgeio/RaspberryDebugger/README.md

 # Raspberry Debugger
 _A Visual Studio Extension for debugging .NET Core applications remotely on a Raspberry Pi_

-The Microsoft .NET Core platform is a nice way to develop cross-platform applications for Windows, OS/X and Linux.  .NET Core is also compatible with Raspberry Pi and its Linux based operating system: **Raspberry Pi OS**.

 You can use Visual Studio Code to develop and debug .NET Core applications either directly on your Raspberry or remotely from another computer but until today, there's been no easy way to use regular Visual Studio to develop and debug applications for Raspberry.

 The new **Raspberry Debugger** Visual Studio extension allows you to code your application on a Windows workstation and then build and debug it on a Raspberry by just pressing **F5 - Start Debugging**.